NCNZ pathway overviewIQN theory and OSCE guidance

 The two key preparation hubs in your pathway

 Once NCNZ tells you which assessment applies, move into the relevant exam guide immediately.
-These pages are the main hub resources for candidates preparing for New Zealand nursing registration assessments.
+These are the core learning paths for candidates preparing for New Zealand nursing registration assessments.

 NZ IQN Theory Exam Guide